 At ELT well we believe that people are more complex than a handful of numbers, so we must assess holistically.
 The performances on standardised tests must be interpreted in the light of the qualitative data collected through observation and discussion.

 The assessment process

-A report will be prepared in line with the purpose of the assessment, and this is usually available 2 – 3 weeks after the assessment (and very often sooner than this).
+- A report is prepared in line with the purpose of the assessment, and this is usually available 2 – 3 weeks after the assessment (and very often sooner than this).

 Giving feedback to the person being assessed, and explaining the implications of the findings, is an extremely important stage of assessment which is usually done by a familiar teacher or tutor.
-If you would like to know more about how to do this effectively, why not explore the half-day workshop that ELT well offers?
 However, if required, ELT well can help with this, and also advise on assistive technology or other materials and resources that may be helpful.